The Role of AI in Pharma, Biotech, and Drug Discovery

 1. Current AI Adoption in Drug Discovery

-Across the respondents, 76% reported active use of AI in at least one function of the drug discovery pipeline.
+Across the respondents, 76% reported active use of AI in at least one function of the drug discovery pipeline, demonstrating the growing role of AI in pharma and biotech research environments.
 The top application areas include:

 AI Use Case % of Organizations Applying